Contact

 Group Exhibition History

-Matters of Material, No Vacancy Gallery, January 16-27, 2024
+Matters of Material, No Vacancy Gallery, Melbourne, January 2024.

 Bulk Buy: an Exhibition and Pop-Up Shop, organised with artist collective Alternative Ceramics Supply, Testing Grounds Emporium, October 25-28, 2023.
-Georgia is a founding member of ACS alongside Amelia Black, Claire Ellis and Sarah Muir-Smith.

 Grants

-2023 City of Melbourne Arts Grant recipient
+2023 City of Melbourne Arts Grant, for the Materiality of Melbourne exhibition.

 Publications & Presentations

-In-person Presentation to Architecture students, Swinburne University, VIC, October 2023.
+Presentation to Architecture students, Swinburne University, VIC, October 2023.

-In-person Presentation to TCL (Landscape Architecture), Hosted at the Bulk Buy exhibition, Testing Grounds Emporium, VIC, October 2023.
+Presentation to TCL (Landscape Architecture), Hosted at the Bulk Buy exhibition, Testing Grounds Emporium, VIC, October 2023.

 Contributing author to Unusual Ingredients article, Journal of Australian Ceramics, 2023, Vol. 62, p112-115